addr2data/webinar-01/README.rst

 The basics
 ~~~~~~~~~~

-- Security Groups act as a virtual firewall for your EC2 instances.
+- Security Groups act as a virtual firewall for resources (e.g. EC2 Instances).

 	+ Inbound rules control the incoming traffic to your instance.

 	+ Outbound rules control the outgoing traffic from your instance.

+- You can specify allow rules only.

+- A newly created security group, has no inbound rules.

+- By default, a security group has an outbound rule that allows all outbound traffic.

-- When you launch an instance in a VPC, you specify one or more security groups from that VPC.
+- When you launch an Instance in a VPC, you specify one or more security groups from that VPC.

 	+ If you don't, then the default security group will be used.

+- You to filter traffic based on protocol and port number(s).

 - You can modify the rules in a Security Group at any time.

-- New and modified rules are automatically applied to all instances that are associated with the security group.
+- New and modified rules are automatically applied to all resourcses that are associated with the security group.

 Quotas
 ~~~~~~